 - A commitment to care for your pet it’s entire life

 Every animal that comes into our care is thoroughly checked by a veterinarian.
 If not already done, animals of more than 6 months of age are spayed/neutered.

 We are usually unaware of vaccination histories, so we assume that if an animal is already spayed/neutered when it joins us, it will already have had its initial course of vaccinations, and we provide only a booster shot in that case.
 If it is not spayed/neutered, we assume that the animal has received NO shots ever and it receives a full round of vaccinations.
 If the animal is in our care for more than 4 weeks after that initial shot, we supply the required booster.

-The adoption fee for kittens is $250.
-The adoption fees for cats varies depending upon the age of the cat.
-Payments can be made in cash, by cheque or by using your VISA or Mastercard.
+The adoption fee for kittens (less than 1 year) is $350.
+The adoption fee for cats greater than 1 year and less than 5 years is $300.
+The fee for cats over 5 years varies depending upon the age of the cat.
+Payments can be made by etransfer or by using your VISA or Mastercard.

 Our adoption process is: